cjdbarlow/Part-One/determinants_of_cardiac_output.md

 ##Preload
 **Preload** is defined as the **myocardial sarcomere length just prior to contraction**.
-* As his is not measurable without removing the heart and cutting it into tiny pieces, so clinically it is usually **approximated by EDV** or, less appropriately, by EDP
+* As this is not measurable without removing the heart and cutting it into tiny pieces, clinically it is usually **approximated by EDV** or, less appropriately, by EDP
   * EDV is typically calculated on echocardiography
   * EDP is typically measured using a CVC or PAC
     * CVP ≈ RVEDP